tustin2121/James_Somerton_Transcripts/_videos/1BHKm-qcfvM.md

 <compare>
 <james {% include timecode %}>

 And the Nazis did do whatever they could to make sure that the SS, the face of the party, would be a very pretty face.
-These perfect Nazi soldiers became a trademark of the regime across the world. <mark>As the globe suffered from malnutrition due to the food shortages of the Great Depression, or fattened up because the only food readily available was nutrient poor and extremely high in carbs, seeing these svelte attractive Germans marching down the streets of Berlin and newsreals created an air of inferiority for many, especially in America.
+These perfect Nazi soldiers became a trademark of the regime across the world. <mark>As the globe suffered from malnutrition due to the food shortages of the Great Depression, or fattened up because the only food readily available was nutrient poor and extremely high in carbs, seeing these svelte attractive Germans marching down the streets of Berlin in newsreels created an air of inferiority for many, especially in America.
 Which in no small amount contributed to the massive signups when America joined the war.
 Remember, America was attacked by Japan, not Germany, but American boys across the country signed up to fight in Europe.
 They had to show these "perfect Germans" that they weren't so tough.</mark> And as it turns out, they weren't, and the Allies won the war in half as much time as it took America to realize the Iraq War was a lost cause.

 </james>
 <comment>

-Todd in the Shadows https://youtu.be/A6_LW1PkmnY&t=3077
+{% include header video=todd at="3077" %}

 First, he says Americans enlisted in World War II because they were jealous of Nazi buffness.